peterzieba/5Vpld/windows-workflow/README.md

 * It's simply not worth using the old fitters -- too many variables of things that can go wrong.

 # Usage
+Run `5vcomp your-project.PLD`

-Simply right-click on your .PLD file and select "Compile PLD"
+Alternately, if you have imported `context-menu-pld-5vcomp.reg`, you can simply right-click on your .PLD file and select "Compile PLD"

 This should generate a bunch of files and most crucially, a .JED file if everything works properly.

+See the [examples folder](../examples) for some simple .PLD files to make sure everything is working properly.

 # Notes